 This is where the world stands in 2016.
 And it is also where the world stood in 1936, which is when the storyline of the recently released World War II simulation Hearts of Iron IV begins.

 Paradox Interactive, the game's publisher, has relied on its ever-expanding suite of grand strategy epics (the open-ended space empire builder Stellaris was released this year, too) to build a corporation able to float 15 percent of its stock on Sweden's NASDAQ.
 All of the company's games are different, with different resources to manage and technology trees to research, but all of them are fundamentally the same.
 Because the world you inherit in each one is always a world on the brink.

-'Hearts of Iron IV', release trailer
+'Hearts of Iron IV,' release trailer

 In Crusader Kings, the vast, disjointed empire forged by the Frankish king Charlemagne has begun to fracture, and Islamic expansion threatens both Western and Eastern Europe.
 In Europa Universalis, the great city of Constantinople is about to fall, and little seems likely to stop the advance of the Ottoman Turks.
 Victoria takes Europe's great powers through an age of empire building, culminating in the chaotic Great War that sets the stage for Hearts of Iron.
-Stellaris, I guess, constitutes the futurist instalment of this epic history, a chance to extend a now-spacefaring mankind's destiny to the stars and beyond.
+Stellaris, I guess, constitutes the futurist installment of this epic history, a chance to extend a now-spacefaring mankind's destiny to the stars and beyond.